 Most automotive and personal-line insurers are facing a 'perfect storm' of disruption.
 As vehicles become safer, the frequency of accidents will most likely plummet (up to 90 percent over the next 30 years)1 putting downward pressure on premium and profits.
 Besides, competition could increase dramatically as auto manufacturers and tech companies start to use data from autonomous vehicles to develop new insurance models and products.

-Facing the potential of lower revenue and new competition, many automotive insurers recognize that the status quo is unsustainable, and a transformation of this scale and pace will not be smooth.
-Insurance organizations will face a dual challenge: migrating their operations to a new business model while simultaneously managing the changes in their current books of business to emerge from the changes a winner.
+Facing the potential of lower revenue and new competition, many automotive insurers recognise that the status quo is unsustainable, and a transformation of this scale and pace will not be smooth.
+Insurance organisations will face a dual challenge: migrating their operations to a new business model while simultaneously managing the changes in their current books of business to emerge from the changes a winner.

 The risks inherent in the chaotic middle may be huge, but new markets, revenue streams and opportunities are emerging rapidly.
 With apt insights and bold action, the chaotic middle could prove to be the transforming agent that most insurance CEOs are looking for.